push_notifications.png

 • Remote push notification

-Further, the remote push notification could be categorized as silent or noisy notification.
-The former does not show the alert in the notification tray and could be used to trigger some processes in background while the latter displays an alert in the notification tray.
+The remote push notification could be categorized as silent or noisy.
+The former does not show the alert in the notification tray and could be used to trigger some processes in the background, while the latter displays an alert in the notification tray.

-Remote push notifications could be sent using one of the below services:
+Remote push notifications could be sent using one of the following services:

 • Apple Push Notification Service